zotero/utilities/README.md

 Please bundle the [Zotero schema](https://github.com/zotero/zotero-schema) file with your repository, do not load it remotely.

-To run tests: `git submodule update --init --recursive && npm i && npm test`.
+To run tests: `npm i && npm test`.